fatbarra/Mt-Sentinal-bot/README.md

 bible (passage) - reterns a bible passage

 The () is where you insert something make sure not to put them into the command

+You gain currentcy by leveling up in there server by typing